opendistro-for-elasticsearch/data-prepper/release/release-notes/odfe-data-prepper.release-notes-1.0.0.md

 # 2021-05-xx Version 1.0.0

 ## Highlights
-* Data Prepper now builds using version 1.0+ of the OpenTelemetry tracing specification
+* Now builds using version 1.0+ of the OpenTelemetry tracing specification
 * Additional TraceGroup fields are emitted for enhanced searching and filtering with the Trace Analytics Kibana plugin
 * An OpenSearch-compatible version of Data Prepper has been released under the [opensearch-project repo](https://github.com/opensearch-project/data-prepper/releases)